What to Expect

 Is childcare available?

 We welcome all families in their many forms and shapes.
 To that end, we offer childcare every Sunday generally from 15 minutes before the first program starts to 15 minutes past the end of our final event.
 In addition, we try to offer childcare for major church functions and events on other days.
-For more details consult the nursery page and for specific questions, please contact the church office.
+For more details, consult the nursery page and for specific questions, please contact our Nursery Supervisor at nursery@upbrookline.org.

 What other programs take place on Sundays?

 We offer a full range of opportunities for people of all ages.
-Children, youth and bell choirs kick off our day at 9:00 a.m.
-Then at 9:45 we offer a comprehensive church school starting with pre-schoolers and running all the way through the adult bible study where we explore the text for the day.
+Our adult and children’s choirs often rehearse before worship.
+Then at 9:45am, we offer a comprehensive church school starting with pre-schoolers and running all the way through the adult bible study where we explore the text for the day.
+After worship, we have a chance to socialize and catch up with friends during fellowship time with coffee or lemonade and snacks.
+Sometimes we have team meetings, workshops, or activities after Coffee Hour.
 All are welcome.

 What should I wear?

-People come to the United Parish in a variety of wardrobes.
+People come to United Parish in a variety of wardrobes.
 You will see dresses, suits, ties and even hats.
-You will see blue jeans, sweatshirts and casual attire.
-We encourage you to come in the kind of attire that will help you be comfortable and will help you worship most fully.
+You will see jeans, sweatshirts, and casual attire.
+We encourage you to dress in a way that will help you be comfortable and worship most fully.

 Can I get a cup of coffee at church?

-Yes, both before and after worship we offer coffee, tea and some kind of snacks are available in the Chapel.
-Breakfast bread and fruit are standard.
+Yes, after worship we offer coffee, tea and some kind of snacks in the Chapel.
+Muffins and fruit are standard.
 Quiche is a good day.
 It is a time where you can both enjoy some food and drink and hopefully make a new friend.
+(When Norfolk County is in the CDC’s Red Zone for COVID, we do not serve food or drink.)

 Is the church accessible?